 During our road trip through southern and western Iceland, endless possibilities to sample unusual foods like local fish and puffin meat crossed our path, but oftentimes we had to discreetly back off as the sad truth is only one: eating in Iceland is horribly expensive.
 I know that that is part of the tourism system and I, as a visitor, should try to help the local economy as much as I can, but food – especially in restaurants – proved just so incredibly overpriced that I just couldn’t.
 Continue reading

 After spending two nights in Reykjavík (and not taking advantage of its famous nightlife), we set off on the second portion of our road trip, this time driving up the West coast to the Snæfellsnes peninsula.
-Although this can be done as a daytrip from the capital, we decided to allow ourselves more time and spend one night in the area.
+Although this is doable as a daytrip from the capital, we decided to allow ourselves more time and spend one night in the area.
 We were prepared for bad weather, so two days seemed like a better option in case it became too bad to stay out with the camera.
 We did indeed experience all kinds of weather there: sun, snow, hailstorm, extreme wind.
 What we didn’t know (and we later learned) was that on that very night Iceland was transitioning from winter to summer.
-Continue reading